FAMILY THERAPISTS AND COUNSELORS

 Sarah then joined the clinical team at the widely respected Northside Center for Child Development in East Harlem and worked as a therapist in schools, including middle and high schools.
 Sarah continues to work with children, adolescents, and families and feels passionate about the potential for growth, change, and connection within the therapeutic relationship.

-Sarah and her family relocated to Teton County in 2018.
-Sara looks forward to spending time here with her husband and two young daughters and to serving the adults, children, adolescents, and families of our community as a therapist for Teton Behavior Therapy.
+Sarah and her family relocated to Teton County in 2016.
+Sarah enjoys life with her husband and two young daughters and is dedicated to serving the adults, children, adolescents, and families of our community as a therapist for Teton Behavior Therapy.

 Charlotte Hale Alexander, MSW, LCSW (she/her/hers)